graphql/graphql.github.io/src/content/blog/2023-08-01-key-insights-from-the-graphql-eu-gathering.md

 ## Get involved

 Though the aforementioned reflections encapsulate my journey, I encourage you to contribute your unique experiences to our collective narrative.
-Connect with us on Discord and enrich the GraphQL community with your insights.
+[Connect with us on Discord](https://discord.graphql.org) and enrich the GraphQL community with your insights.

+See you in San Francisco!